Estimated reading time: 12 minutes

 Let’s hope that these new laws and regulations can keep pace with digital change.

 Gemalto and digital security

-An expert in strong identification with more than 200 civil ID, population registration and law enforcement projects that incorporate biometrics, Gemalto is able to act as an independent authority in proposing and recommending the most suitable solution for each application.
+An expert in strong identification with more than 200 civil ID, population registration, and law enforcement projects that incorporate biometrics, Gemalto can act as an independent authority in proposing and recommending the most suitable solution for each application.

 Gemalto attaches a great deal of importance to the assessment of risks and to the capacity of private operators to manage such risks.
-Similarly, the legal and social implications are also very important.
+Similarly, legal and social implications are also significant.

-Although Gemalto keeps an open mind with regard to biometric techniques, it remains no less convinced that, whatever the choice of biometric, this technology offers major benefits for guaranteeing identity.
+Although Gemalto keeps an open mind concerning biometric techniques, it remains no less convinced that, whatever the choice of biometric, this technology offers significant benefits for guaranteeing identity.